ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 - *"Solid angle (de-)compression compensation"*
 - *"BSDF under smooth refractive interface"*

-*TODO: Although everything looks nice for the previously shown images... problems with BSDFs other than constant (Lambert) BSDF*
+Although everything looks pretty straightforward in the previous images, there a problem of we use a non-constant BSDF for the inner layer:

 *[images: Missing solid angle problem.
 Glossy layer under brown medium (thicknesses: large to none)]*